CHeggan/CHeggan.github.io/_posts/2022-04-29-MetaAudio.md

 methods, 64.

 ### Within Dataset Evaluation
 The first ste of experiments carried out looked at within dataset meta-training, validation and testing.
 How this class-wise split is formatted is demonstrated in Figure 4.
-This type of pipeline is teh most specific and computationally heavy, as each dataset has a model trained for it and it alone.
+This type of pipeline is the most specific and computationally heavy, as each dataset has a model trained for it and it alone.
 Generally this goes against goals of generalised representation learners, however provides us with a strong baseline of performance for each of the datasets and algorithms.

 <span class="img_container center" style="display: block;">
     <img alt="test" src="/images/MetaAudio_blog_post/within_dataset.svg" style="display:block; margin-left: auto; margin-right: auto;" title="caption" />